Guide to Winter Weddings: Dos and Don'ts

 • Creative Beverage Options: Create a winter-inspired drink menu with warm cocktails or seasonal beverages.
 Hot toddies, mulled wine, or specialty hot chocolate can delight guests and enhance the festive atmosphere.
 Don’t forget to provide non-alcoholic options for guests who may not drink.

-• Dessert Display: Consider offering a dessert display with seasonal treats.
+• Dessert Display: A dessert station paired with interactive entertainment options such as photo booth rentals can keep guests entertained throughout the evening..
 Items like gingerbread cookies, peppermint bark, and spiced cakes can add a sweet touch to your reception while aligning with the winter theme.
 A dessert bar with a variety of options can also give guests a chance to sample a range of delicious sweets.
+Planning resources like Martha Stewart Weddings offer great ideas for seasonal wedding menus and dessert displays.

 Do: Plan for Post-Wedding Activities